emarques3/frontend-challenge/INTRODUCTION.md

 - Providing test tools
 - Setting global/default styles

+> If we were using GraphQL, this is where things such as Apollo configuration could be placed.

 ### API

 That's where the implementation for API requests lives.
 It may provide different tools and techniques, using different libraries.
 It makes things abstract for the consumer, as they don't need to know how it works internally.
 In other words, at this moment it's using `fetch`, but it could be changed to `axios` for example.
 If that was the case, this layer would ideally make it seamless to the consumer.